 On this daySep 16, 1928

-Hundreds of Black Victims of Hurricane Denied Proper Burial in Okeechobee, Florida
+Hundreds of Black Victims of Hurricane Denied Proper Burial in West Palm Beach, Florida

 On September 16, 1928, a Category 4 hurricane with winds of 140 miles per hour made landfall in Palm Beach County, Florida.
 The hurricane destroyed a levee that protected a number of small, low-lying farming communities from the waters of Lake Okeechobee.
 Water from Lake Okeechobee rushed in when the levee was destroyed, killing thousands.
 Most residents in these areas were Black migrant farm workers.